 "Like all artists, I have always enjoyed making things.
 It's the idea of transferring something which was just a thought, into a tangible visual object which I find so addictive.
 Since I can remember I have painted/sculpted/assembled all manner of things from a variety of materials, gradually moving towards sculpture as my weapon of choice.
 Working in 3D produces objects; objects which can be viewed from different angles, seen in different lights and cast different shadows.
 They are tactile as well as visual, and have a real physical presence.
-Most of my work is about capturing a non-representational presence.
+I often hear people expressing how they enter into the world of a painting as a way of describing their experience of it.
+I see sculpture as the opposite of that experience ; the sculpture enters our world.
+Most of my work is about capturing a non-representational presence or rethinking conventional objects in an unconventional way.

 I graduated in 1984 in Ceramics with glass and started work as a Model/mouldmaker in the Potteries in Stoke on Trent.
 It was here that I learned about production and how I could get to make exactly what I wanted time and time again.
 A twist of fate brought me to Cornwall in 1988, and another made me redundant.
 I went into business with my friend Richard in 1990 trading as Design Clinic, specialising in innovative resin-cast giftware (see www.designclinic.co.uk).
 I designed and sculpted almost everything the company has ever produced, creating a niche in the market for the fusion of styles which has become the Design Clinic trademark.